SevenShepherd/SevenShepherd.github.io/_posts/2023-05-08-antinomian-heresy.markdown

 <!-- > “Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin” &mdash; Mark 3:28–29 ESV -->

 > Christians who fear that they may have committed the unpardonable sin show by their very anxiety that they have not done so.
 Persons who have committed it are unremorseful and unconcerned; indeed, they are ordinarily unaware of what they have done and to what fate they have sentenced themselves. &mdash; <a href="#packer">Dr. J. I. Packer (Ph.D., University of Oxford).
 88. UNPARDONABLE SIN - **Only Impenitence Cannot Be Forgiven**</a>

+It should be clear that any theology that turns the Grace of our God into a license to sin is antinomian, heretical, and marked out for condemnation.

 <!-- Mark 12:24 -->